akash7shetty/GRIP-Sparks-Foundation-Tasks/README.md

 #Topic:Prediction-Using-Supervised-Machine-Learning

 Task 1: To Predict the percentage of a student based on the no. of study hours.
 Simple Linear Regrssion is used as it involves just 2 variables.
-Output: To find predicted score if a student studies for 9.25 hrs/day.

 Task 2: From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually using Python or R Language.